micahjeffery/search/README.md

 ## Privacy

 The Worker redirects searches and does not maintain user accounts.
-Homepage settings, favorites, multisearch selections, Bang Builder drafts, and optional recent-search history are stored in local browser data for the site.
+Settings, favorites, hidden bangs, local bangs, multisearch selections, Bang Builder drafts, and optional recent-search history are stored locally in the browser.

 A private fork can be deployed through Cloudflare Workers.
 A custom domain is optional.